n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 ## Example Usage

-This workflow allows you to create a new member in a list in Mailchimp.
+This workflow allows you to add a new member to a list in Mailchimp.
 You can also find the [workflow](https://n8n.io/workflows/413) on this website.
 This example usage workflow uses the following two nodes.

 - [Start](../../core-nodes/Start)
 - [Mailchimp]()